Site icon Master of Code Global

 #3.
 24/7 Dispute Resolution and Information Provision

 Debt recovery doesn’t adhere to a 9-to-5 schedule.
 Debtors may have questions or need to resolve disputes at any time, day or night.
 To meet this demand, AI systems offer 24/7 availability through both chatbots and voice Conversational AI.
-In fact, 36% of collection companies already utilize automated self-service capabilities, and 29% plan to add bots or digital assistants in the next two years.
+In fact, 36% of companies already utilize automated self-service capabilities, and 29% plan to add bots or digital assistants in the next two years.
 Additionally, 28% of businesses employ Interactive Voice Response (IVR) to elevate communication effectiveness and facilitate smoother operations.

 To ensure round-the-clock assistance, organizations can integrate conversational interfaces to: